 Henry Poole, 15 Savile Row

-With an attention to detail that has seen it through over 200 years of tailoring, Henry Poole takes pride in the fact that each and every piece of clothing is made individually by tailors on its Savile Row premises.
+With an attention to detail that has seen it through over 200 years of tailoring, Henry Poole takes pride in the fact that each and every piece of its clothing is made individually by tailors on its Savile Row premises.
 Its crest reads ‘By Special Appointment to the Late Emperor Napoleon III’ – so you know they’ve got a serious seal of approval.

 Anderson & Sheppard, 32 Old Burlington Street

-Since 1906, Anderson & Sheppard has a rich history of dressing royalty and statesmen, maintaining a distinguished character and style.
+Founded in 1906, Anderson & Sheppard has a rich history of dressing royalty and statesmen, maintaining a distinguished character and style.

-Based on Savile Row, Anderson & Sheppard is the bespoke tailor of choice for men who prioritise comfort and elegance.
+Anderson & Sheppard is the bespoke tailor of choice for men who prioritise comfort and elegance.
 The firm is regarded as the spiritual home of the English Drape cut, which notably innovated the straight-cut military garments of the early 20th century.
 The classic English Drape silhouette is characterised by an extremely light canvas that is non-restrictive to allow fluidity of movement – perfect for the modern gentleman on the go.

 Looking for a more casual look?
 These are the best smart sneakers to wear this summer…